-The Tri-Service Automated Cost Engineering System (TRACES) consists of a suite of software applications designed to support the cost engineers throughout the Corps of Engineers, as well as the cost engineers with the Air Force and Navy.
-TRACES applications are used in support of military, civil works and for Support to Others projects worldwide.
-TRACES provides a standard suite of automated tools used for the preparation of planning and budgetary estimates, for analysis on budget cost data during design, bid opening and modification estimates, and captures contract costs for historical purposes.
-In addition to the Tri-Services (Army, Navy, and Air Force), support is provided to the Department of Energy (DoE) and the Environmental Protection Agency (EPA).
+The Tri-Service Automated Cost Engineering System (TRACES) consists of a suite of software applications designed to support the cost engineers throughout the U.S. Army Corps of Engineers, as well as the cost engineers with the U.S. Air Force and U.S. Navy.
+TRACES applications are used in support of military, civil works and other projects worldwide.
+Managed by The U.S. Army Engineering and Support Center, Huntsville, TRACES provides a standard suite of automated tools used for the preparation of planning and budgetary estimates, for analysis on budget cost data during design, bid opening and modification estimates, and captures contract costs for historical purposes.
+TRACES supports the Tri-Services (Army, Navy and Air Force), as well as the Department of Energy and the Environmental Protection Agency.

 TRACES modules include the following:

-- Micro‐Computer Aided Cost Estimating System Second Generation (MII): MII is a software application used by the Corps of Engineers and A‐E firms for the preparation of detailed construction cost estimates.
+Micro-Computer Aided Cost Estimating System Second Generation (MII): The MII software application is used by the Army Corps of Engineers and architect-engineer firms for the preparation of detailed construction cost estimates.
 The software is used for the preparation of programming estimates, current working estimates, bid opening estimates and construction modification estimates.

-- Parametric Cost Estimating System (PACES): PACES is a software application used for preparing parametric construction cost estimates and cost estimates where little or no real design has been developed to date.
-This software is licensed to the Department of Defense.
+Parametric Cost Estimating System (PACES): Licensed to the Department of Defense (DOD), the PACES software application is used for preparing parametric construction cost estimates and cost estimates where little or no real design has been developed to date.

-- Area Cost Factors (ACF): ACF is an application used to analyze the associated cost for construction at a specific location (worldwide) as compared to a U.S. average construction cost.
+Area Cost Factors (ACF): ACF is an application used to analyze the associated cost for construction at a specific location (worldwide) as compared with a U.S. average construction cost.

-- Historical Analysis Generator (HII): HII is a Web-based software application developed for collecting construction cost data and for evaluating building costs based upon common facility types.
-MILCON and Civil Works sections are available.
+Historical Analysis Generator (HII): HII is a Web-based software application developed for collecting construction cost data and for evaluating building costs based upon common facility types.
+Military construction and civil works sections are available.